 The Boy Scout Geology Merit Weekend is solely for Senior Level Boy Scouts who need their blue card signed in order receive their Geology Merit Badge.

 GEOLOGY MERIT BADGE PROGRAM: The Herkimer Diamond Mines will be conducting a Boy Scout Jamboree Oct.
 24-26.
 Cost is $23 per Boy Scout for program and mining fee.
 Adult and sibling cost is $7.50 per person for mining only fee.
-Reservations are required – reservation forms can be downloaded below or obtained by calling 315.717.0175.
+Reservations are required – please visit http://www.herkimerdiamonds.com/index.htm or call 315.717.0175.

 OCTOBER 25 – SATURDAY PROGRAM (tentative – schedule subject to change)